Rick James: Drug abuse and health problems

 Rick James's drug abuse began in his teens, first with marijuana and heroin.
 He began using cocaine in the late 1960s.
 Although Rick James claimed that he quit cocaine when he entered prison, his autopsy showed there was a small amount of the drug in his bloodstream at the time of his death.

 His drug use led to major health problems.
 In April 1984, he was hospitalized after being found unconscious at his house by a friend.
+By the 1990s, Rick James's drug abuse was public knowledge.
+He was heavily addicted to cocaine and later admitted to spending about $7,000 per week on drugs for five years straight.
 In 1998, Rick James suffered a stroke after a blood vessel ruptured in his neck during a concert at Mile High Stadium in Denver.
 Earlier that year, he had hip replacement surgery to repair bone damage "from jumping around on stage and substance abuse."

 Kidnapping, rape, and assault convictions

-By the 1990s, Rick James's drug abuse was public knowledge.
-He was heavily addicted to cocaine and later admitted to spending about $7,000 per week on drugs for five years straight.
 On August 2, 1991, Rick James and his girlfriend Tanya Hijazi were arrested on charges of holding 24-year-old Frances Alley hostage for up to six days, tying her up, forcing her to perform sexual acts, and burning her legs and abdomen with the hot end of a crack cocaine pipe during a week-long cocaine binge.
 James faced a maximum sentence of life in prison if convicted on all charges, which included assault with a deadly weapon, aggravated mayhem, torture, forcible oral copulation, false imprisonment and kidnapping.

 On November 3, 1992, while out on bail for that incident, Rick James, under the influence of cocaine, assaulted music executive Mary Sauger at Sunset Tower (then the St. James Club and Hotel) in West Hollywood.
 Sauger said she met Rick James and Hijazi for a business meeting, but that the two then kidnapped and beat her over a 20-hour period.

 Rick James was found guilty of both offenses but was cleared of a torture charge that could have put him in prison for the rest of his life.
 While serving his five-year sentence at Folsom State Prison, Rick James lost a civil suit to Sauger, who was awarded nearly $2 million in damages in 1994.
 James was ordered to pay her about $1 million; the hotel and a private security firm were found liable for nearly $750,000 in damages due to negligence.
 Rick James was released from prison on August 21, 1996, after serving more than two years.

 In 1998, Rick James was accused of sexually assaulting a 26-year-old woman, but the charges were later dropped.
 In 2020, his estate was sued for $50 million by a woman who accused him of raping her when she was 15 years old at a group home for troubled youths in Buffalo, New York, in 1979.
 The suit was later dismissed.